My server type is not on the list of available servers, how can I make sure I receive the certificate in an appropriate

 There are two possible options: Windows IIS or Java Tomcat and Any other server (cPanel, Apache, NGINX, etc.).

-The server type choice defines the format of the certificate files that will be sent to you from COMODO Certificate Authority (now Sectigo CA).
+The server type choice defines the format of the certificate files that will be sent to you from Sectigo Certificate Authority (former Comodo CA).

 Choosing Any other server (cPanel, Apache, NGINX, etc.), you receive the certificate in PEM format.
 The PEM format is the most common format that Certificate Authorities have for certificates.
 It is suitable for Apache, Nginx and other Linux-based servers.
 PEM certificates usually have extensions such as .pem, .crt.
 They contain "-----BEGIN CERTIFICATE-----" and "-----END CERTIFICATE-----" headers.